sgago/algomon/readme.md

 So, in simple terms, BGP is like the map that helps computer networks on the internet find the best paths to talk to each other, just like you finding the best way to get to your friend's house in your neighborhood."

 ### User datagram protocol (UDP)
-An alternative to TCP is UDP, a connectionless protocol that only sends discrete packets of a limited size.
-It's barebones and offers no reliability guarantees.
-UDP bootstraps other protoocls, that want some but not all of TCP's guarantees.
+An alternative to TCP is UDP, a connection-less protocol that only sends discrete packets of a limited size.
+It's bare-bones and offers no reliability guarantees.
+UDP bootstraps other protocols, that want some but not all of TCP's guarantees.

 Online multiplayer video games or video streaming may leverage UDP.
-There's no value in retryin, it would only degrade the user experience.
+There's no value in retrying, it would only degrade the user experience.

 ### Reliable communications
-TCP uses segements (not packets) that let receivers detect missing, duplicate, corrupted, and out of order data.
-Each segement is associated with a timer; if a receiver does not acknowledge the segment, it is resent.
+TCP uses segments (not packets) that let receivers detect missing, duplicate, corrupted, and out of order data.
+Each segment is associated with a timer; if a receiver does not acknowledge the segment, it is resent.

 Operating systems manage the **sockets** the store connection states: opening, established, closing.
 There are more than 3 states, but this keeps it simple.